Hatsune Miku: Project Diva F

 (初音ミク -Project DIVA- f, Hatsune Miku: Project DIVA f) is a 2012 rhythm game created by Sega and Crypton Future Media for the PlayStation Vita and PlayStation 3.
 It was released on the PlayStation Vita in Japan on August 30, 2012, as the fifth entry in the Hatsune Miku: Project DIVA series.

 The game debuted at Sony's E3 2012 booth in June 2012 under the name of Hatsune Miku so as to gauge interest for the game.
 Like previous games in the series, the game primarily makes use of Vocaloids, a series of singing synthesizer software, and the songs created using these Vocaloids, most notably the virtual-diva Hatsune Miku.
-The PS Vita version garnered generally favorable reviews, while the PS3 version's reviews were more mixed.